Our team

 Haneen is also a trainer with over five years of experience, specializing in digital security for journalists and digital crisis management, particularly in conflict zones.

-A journalist and editor with over ten years of experience covering migration, refugee issues, and education in the Middle East and North Africa.
+A journalist and editor with over 15 years of experience specializing in migration, refugee issues, and education across the Middle East and North Africa.
+Her reporting and analysis have appeared in international outlets, including USA Today and Bloomberg BNA.

 Wafaa Khairy